Dr. Cynthia Edmunds, DACM, LAc.

 Wellness involves the whole person – body, mind, and spirit.
 This is my philosophy, and why I have trained in multiple modalities to better be able to help people attain the level of wellness which they seek, and continue to study advances in these therapies to ensure the best outcomes possible.

-Alongside my life as an acupuncturist, I am a mother, wife, writer and an artist.
-I have several spoiled rotten pets, including a dog, cats, and a snake.
+Alongside my life as an acupuncturist, I am a writer and an artist.
+I have several spoiled rotten pets, including dogs, cats, and a snake.
 In my down time I enjoy baking, crocheting, and quilting.